Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 • The Controlled Foreign Corporations (CFC) provisions of the Internal Revenue Code: The CFC provisions tax U.S. shareholders on the undistributed earnings of their CFCs, which are foreign corporations controlled by U.S. persons.
 If a U.S. resident owns 25% or more of a foreign entity, that entity may be considered a CFC.

-In addition to these laws and regulations, U.S. residents may also be required to disclose their ownership of U.S. entities to state and local government agencies, depending on the type of entity and the jurisdiction in which it is formed.
+In addition to these laws and regulations, depending on the type of entity and the jurisdiction in which it is formed, U.S. residents may also be required to disclose their ownership of U.S. entities to state and local government agencies.

 Corporate Transparency ActThe CTA will change the landscape for disclosure of ownership of U.S. entities by requiring most domestic reporting companies to file reports disclosing their beneficial owners and company applicants with FinCEN.